Ownasaurus/TAStm32/README.md

 true - for teaching me hardware concepts, helping me choose the perfect MCU for the job, and explaining a lot of low-level things to me

+Tien Majerle (@MaJerle) - the owner of https://stm32f4-discovery.net/ helped me with the function which jumps to the DFU bootloader code

 Ilari - for being an extraordinary wealth of knowledge on most topics

 Serisium (@serisium) - helped with debugging and PCB design